Inderbir Singh Bolaria

 Inderbir Singh Bolaria is an Indian politician and belongs to Indian national congress.
-He is a Chief Parliamentary Secretary (Education) of Punjab and member of Punjab Legislative Assembly and represent Amritsar South.
+He is a Chief Parliamentary Secretary (Education) of Punjab and member of Punjab Legislative Assembly and represents Amritsar South.

 Family

 He is son of Raminder Singh Bolaria, a former MLA from Amritsar South.

 Political career

 Bolaria was elected to Punjab Legislative Assembly in Amritsar South constituency by-election in 2008, which was vacated due to death of sitting MLA and his father Raminder Singh Bolaria.
 He was re-elected as MLA from this constituency in 2012 and Punjab Government made him a Chief Parliamentary Secretary (Education) of Punjab.
 He was re-elected in 2012.
 Bolaria was one of the 42 INC MLAs who submitted their resignation in protest of a decision of the Supreme Court of India ruling Punjab's termination of the Sutlej-Yamuna Link (SYL) water canal unconstitutional.